MCV-Software/TWBlue/doc/manual.md

 * Reply: when you're viewing a tweet, you can reply to the user who sent it by pressing this button.
 A dialogue will open up similar to the one for tweeting.
 If there are more users referred to in the tweet, you can press tab and activate the mention to all checkbox, or enabling checkbox for the users you want to mention separately.
 When you're on the friends or followers lists, the button will be called mention instead.
 * Direct message: exactly like sending a tweet, but it's a private message which can only be read by the user you send it to.
 Press shift-tab twice to see the recipient.
 If there were other users mentioned in the tweet you were reading, you can arrow up or down to choose which one to send it to, or write the username yourself without the at sign.
 In addition, you can autocomplete the entering of users by pressing Alt + C or the button for that purpose if you have the database of users configured.

 Bear in mind that buttons will appear according to which actions are possible on the list you are browsing.
-For example, on the home timeline, mentions, sent, favourites and user timelines you will see the four buttons, while on the direct messages list you'll only get the direct message and tweet buttons, and on friends and followers lists the direct message, tweet, and mention buttons will be available.
+For example, on the home timeline, mentions, sent, likes and user timelines you will see the four buttons, while on the direct messages list you'll only get the direct message and tweet buttons, and on friends and followers lists the direct message, tweet, and mention buttons will be available.

 #### Menus